 1. (Error msg) External Tool Failure: LaunchPanel failed

 If you have opened your project in Revit and still do not see the cove.tool plugin in your Add-in tabs or you receive an error message like the one below, then you did not "Unblock" the file while installing, and your computer's firewall is preventing the plugin to initiate enable tool-bar command or export-script sequence.
-Repeat the install process with an unblocked file and restart Revit.
+Repeat the install process with an unblocked file and restart Revit to fix this issue.

 2. (Error msg) Command Failure for External Command: Contact the provider

-If the plugin is still experiencing issues, please contact the livechat support team inside the app.
+If the plugin is still experiencing issues, please contact the livechat support team inside the cove.tool app.

-Download the SketchUp Plugin from the Cove.tool Plugin Page.
-The plugin is compatible with SketchUp 2016 through 2020.
-NOTE: If you have an older version of the plugin, make sure to first uninstall the plugin, before attempting to install the latest version.
-To uninstall an existing plugin;
+Download the SketchUp Plugin from the cove.tool Plugin Page.
+The plugin is compatible with SketchUp 2017 through 2022.
+NOTE: Incase you have an older version of the plugin, make sure to first uninstall the plugin before attempting to install the latest version.
+To uninstall an existing plugin follow these steps:

 Launch any SketchUp project.
 Under the Window tab, locate Extension Manager.
 Inside the Extension Manager window, navigate to the Manage tab, and below should be listed your previous "Cove.tool SketchUp Extension" plugin.
 Select Uninstall to delete this version.
-Proceed to install the latest plugin.
+Once done, proceed to install the latest plugin.

-- Download the .RBZ file for the cove.tool app store.
+Download the .rbz file from the cove.tool App Store.

 > From PC Users, add the “CoveTool_SketchUpExtension_2.0.0.rbz” file to C:\Users\%USERNAME%\AppData\Roaming\SketchUp\SketchUp YYYY\SketchUp\Plugins.

 > For Mac Users, add the download .rbz file to folder location: